gregkurka/food-celebrator-capstone/README.md

-1. Note: Instead of storing actual credentials in the .env file, use placeholder values and ensure you keep this file secure and not committed to version control.
+-Note: Instead of storing actual credentials in the .env file, use placeholder values and ensure you keep this file secure and not committed to version control.

-Database Setup and Seeding: The application can automatically create the required tables and even seed some initial data.
+-Database Setup and Seeding: The application can automatically create the required tables and even seed some initial data.
 To set up the database schema, run the seed script:
 npm run seed

-1. This will connect to the database, create tables, and insert sample data (users, pictures, comments, and likes).
+-This will connect to the database, create tables, and insert sample data (users, pictures, comments, and likes).
 You should see logs indicating tables being created.
 The seed script will also create a few test users with predefined credentials for convenience.
 For example, a user gregk with password pw_gregk, and several others (see the server/seed.js for all test users and data).
 You can use these accounts to log in and test the app immediately.

-6. Build Client (Optional): The repository includes a pre-built client in the client/dist folder, so building the front-end manually is usually not required to run the app.
+-Build Client (Optional): The repository includes a pre-built client in the client/dist folder, so building the front-end manually is usually not required to run the app.
 However, if you plan to modify the front-end code, you will need to rebuild it.
 Assuming the project uses Vite for the React app, you can run the build (if a script is configured) or start the Vite dev server.
 (If no specific build script is present in package.json, the static files are already prepared for use.)

 - To build the production-ready static files (if needed): [Add the appropriate build command here if it exists, e.g., npm run build].